Harvard Bioscience, Inc. (NASDAQ:HBIO) Sees Significant Growth in Short Interest

-Harvard Bioscience, Inc. (NASDAQ:HBIO – Get Free Report) was the recipient of a large increase in short interest in April.
+Harvard Bioscience, Inc. (NASDAQ:HBIO – Get Free Report) was the recipient of a significant increase in short interest in April.
 As of April 15th, there was short interest totalling 673,000 shares, an increase of 5.7% from the March 31st total of 636,700 shares.
-Based on an average trading volume of 86,900 shares, the days-to-cover ratio is currently 7.7 days.
+Based on an average trading volume of 86,900 shares, the short-interest ratio is currently 7.7 days.

 Institutional Trading of Harvard Bioscience